 After more sources have confirmed that Canon will discontinue the 7D, other people close to the company’s business have revealed that the 7D Mark II will be presented to the public sometime in August.

 These details are usually accompanied by even more details and such is the case right now.
-According to a person familiar with the matter, the Canon 7D Mark II specs list will include built-in WiFi and GPS.
+According to a person familiar with the matter

 The former allows users to connect to the DSLR camera remotely, allowing them to control the device and to fire the shutter using a smartphone or tablet.
 On the other hand, GPS is useful for geo-tagging your photos and, also, sorting becomes easier.